-He even gets a sarcastic 'Oh great' expression when he thought he had dodged the spirit but didn't.
+- He even gets a fed-up 'Oh come now' when he thought he had dodged the spirit but didn't.

-When he sees his maid Mrs. Dibler sell his belongs after he dies, he tries to fire her in his chipmunk voice.
+- When Scrooge sees his maid Mrs. Dilber sell his belongings after he dies, he tries to fire her in his chipmunk voice.
 Being only a witness to this by the spirit, she cannot hear or see him anyway.

-Mrs. Dilber's reaction when Scrooge greets her on Christmas morning is just priceless.
+- Mrs. Dilber's reaction when Scrooge greets her on Christmas morning is just priceless.
 She even screams, "HE'S GONE MAD!" while running away.
-Then again, you can't blame her since she's been with him for years and this change of character is sudden and would alarm anyone.